Flags of British India: Emblem

 The Star of India was the symbol of the Order of the Star of India, a chivalric order of knighthood.
 It was a rayed five-pointed silver star, decorated with diamonds and surrounded by a sunburst having twenty-six large rays alternating with twenty-six small rays.
 In the centre of the sunburst was a light blue ribbon bearing the motto of the Order, Heaven's Light Our Guide.
 The motto chosen was neutral so as to appeal to people of different faiths due to the religious diversity of India, with Heaven also referring to the stars, and their light that sailors used to circumnavigate to India.
 Unlike most British symbols, the Star did not have Christian connotations, as they were deemed unacceptable to the Indian Princes.

 Legacy

-The flags were replaced by the Tiraṅgā (Indian Tricolour) after Independence on 15 August 1947 in the independent Dominion of India, and by the Parc̱am-e Sitārah o-Hilāl (Flag of the Star and Crescent) in the independent Dominion of Pakistan, which used the star as the basis of its Coat of Arms.
+The flags were replaced by the Tiraṅgā (Indian Tricolour) after Independence on 15 August 1947 in the independent Dominion of India, and by the Parcam-e Sitārah o-Hilāl (Flag of the Star and Crescent) in the independent Dominion of Pakistan, which used the star as the basis of its Coat of Arms.

-During British rule, the emblem was used as a basis for many emblems of British India and continues to be incorporated in the logos of many organisations in modern India, such as The Oriental Insurance Company, the Board of Control for Cricket in India and the Indian Olympic Association.
-Although the official status of the Star of India emblem lapsed following Indian independence, in May 1949 Lord Mountbatten, the last British Governor-General of India and the last Grand Master of the Order of the Star of India, suggested incorporating the five-pointed star device of the emblem, or another form of star, into the rank insignia of the Indian Armed Forces as a replacement for the British Bath Star or "pip".
-His recommendation was accepted, and Indian Army rank insignia continue to include five-pointed stars.
+The emblem was used as a basis for many emblems of British India and continues to be used in modern India.
+The emblem is still used as a basis for the logos of many organisations such as The Oriental Insurance Company, Board of Control for Cricket in India, Greater Mumbai Police etc.